-It would help if you were extra careful of the direct sunlight in the case of a newly propagated rubber plant.
+It would help if you were extra careful of the direct sunlight in the case of a newly propagated Rubber plant.

-So place the propagated plant in the right spot!
+Direct sunlight can easily sunburn and dry the leaves, so place the propagated plant in the right spot!

-Step 7: Check for the Progress
+Step 8: Check for the Progress

 They are plants developing root nodules.